How Skip Tracing Works

 By cross-checking the address against the subject’s own identifiers, a date of birth, associated relatives, and the timeline of moves, so an address belonging to a different person who shares the name is caught and discarded rather than reported.

-What is a deliverability check?
+What is a deliverability check, and what does it not prove?

 Can an address be real but still wrong?